envite-consulting/optimize-to-xes/README.md

 treasure map for uncovering insights in the world of processes and workflows! 🗺️

 For our Java-powered adventures, we especially use this [OpenXES](http://code.deckfour.org/xes/) implementation. 🧑‍💻

-## 🚫 Limitations

-🛑 Currently, you can only transform one process definition at a time.
-Therefore, when setting up your raw data report in Camunda Optimize, make sure it contains only a single process definition.

-🚫 You can use the application only with Java 21.

 ## 🚀🔜 Coming Soon... 🌟🎉👀